Cash flow. Pixabay Image.

 These investments produce interest incomes for General Motors and are liquid assets that can be converted to cash immediately whenever the company needs them.

-General Motors’ record cash position in 2020 was to keep the company with a high degree of liquidity and to have financial flexibility in case of a credit crunch.
+General Motors maintained a significant cash position in 2020 to remain highly liquid and flexible in case of a credit crunch.

 Cash On Hand Breakdown